SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 We recommend only giving external access to the application nodes and to the main port. ([SONAR-12686](https://jira.sonarsource.com/browse/SONAR-12686)).

 **Default Authentication and Administrator credentials**
-On a fresh install, to avoid mis-configuration and related security risks, you now have by default to authenticate and to update the password for the Administrator account.
-When upgrading, if your were still using default credentials, you'll be asked to change the password the next time you authenticate with the admin account. ([MMF-1352](https://jira.sonarsource.com/browse/MMF-2146), [MMF-1352](https://jira.sonarsource.com/browse/MMF-1352)).
+On a fresh install to avoid misconfiguration and related security risks, authentication is now required by default, and you need to change the default password for the administrator account.
+When upgrading, if you were still using default credentials, you'll be asked to change the password the next time you authenticate with the admin account. ([MMF-1352](https://jira.sonarsource.com/browse/MMF-1352), [MMF-2146](https://jira.sonarsource.com/browse/MMF-2146)).

 [Full release notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=16435)